B2Digital, Incorporated (OTCMKTS:BTDG) Files An 8-K Other Events - Market Exclusive

 Item 8.01.

-Due to delays in reporting on the OTC Markets platform, in an effort to keep shareholders current on the share structure of B2Digital, Incorporation, a Delaware corporation (the “Company”), the Company wishes to disclose the Company’s share structure as of September 10, 2020 which is as follows:
+Due to delays in reporting on the OTC Markets platform, in an effort to keep shareholders current on the share structure of B2Digital, Incorporation, a Delaware corporation (the “Company”), the Company wishes to update and correct from the last 8K filing the Company’s share structure as of September 10, 2020 which is as follows:

 |·